 Daun Hwang has a thorough knowledge of criminal law.
 She worked as a senior legal officer in the criminal law sector of the Amsterdam Court of Appeal where she drafted judgments, participated in the Court’s deliberations and conducted legal research.
 In addition to cases of large-scale crimes (of violence), she dealt with cases concerning financial economic crimes.

 Daun Hwang was also an intern at the International Criminal Tribunal for the former Yugoslavia (ICTY), working on the Srebrenica genocide case (Popović et al.).

-Adinda van de Walle is the project assistant of the PILP.
-Her daily activities consist of providing general support to the work of the litigation director and project officer, and conducting legal research for the human rights files.
+Mohamed Mahamuud is the project assistant of the PILP.
+His daily activities consist of providing general support to the work of the litigation director and project officers, and conducting legal research for the human rights files.

 Mohamed has a bachelor in International Relations from Loughborough University in the UK.
 Currently he is a masters student at the University of Groningen studying a LLM in Human Rights Law.
 Mohamed is writing his thesis on the EU and member states’ deals with Turkey and Libya and its legal implications within International and European legal framework.